 How to freeze watermelon

 Freezing a watermelon requires some work.
-First off, you need to cut off the rind (freezing a whole watermelon isn’t a good idea, believe me, besides, it would take like half of your freezer).
+First off, you need to cut off the rind.
+Just to let you know, freezing a whole watermelon isn’t a good idea, believe me.
+Besides, it would take like half of your freezer.
 Next thing to do is to cut the watermelon into pieces.
 The size is up to you – some people tend to cut it into dice, others prefer thin slices.
 Now it’s time for the not-so-fun activity – removing the seeds.
-If you plan to get the frozen watermelon out of the freezer and directly add to a sorbet recipe, make sure you’ll remove all of them.
+If you plan to get the frozen watermelon out of the freezer and add it right to a sorbet recipe, make sure you remove all of them.
 Please note that it’s easier to remove seeds from a sliced watermelon than from one cut in cubes or balls.

 Ok, you’ve got a cut watermelon without the rind and seeds.
 Not it’s time for freezing it.
-Take a baking sheet and place the slices or cubes on it (you can line the baking sheet with parchment paper before doing that if you wish).
+Take a baking sheet and place the slices or cubes on it.
+Consider lining the baking sheet with parchment paper beforehand.
 Now put the baking sheet into the freezer for a few hours, so the pieces of watermelon will freeze.
 Once done, take the baking sheet out of the freezer and transfer frozen pieces into a freezer bag.
 Remove all air from the bag, seal it tightly and put the bag back into the freezer.
-Don’t forget to label it properly before doing that.
-Not you can keep it in the freezer for at least a couple of months (it’s recommended to not freeze watermelon for more than 10-12 months due to quality reasons).
+Don’t forget to label it before doing that.
+Now you can keep it in the freezer for at least a couple of months.
+Don’t freeze watermelon for more than 10-12 months due to quality reasons.

 As you should know by now, freezing and thawing a watermelon changes its texture.
 Because of that, frozen and thawed watermelon works best only in prepared dishes and drinks.
-If you would like to just enjoy a piece of fresh watermelon when this fruit is not in season, you can freeze it for that purpose, but you probably won’t be satisfied with the results you’ll get.
+If you would like to enjoy a piece of fresh watermelon when it’s not in season, not much you can do.
+Freezing for that purpose won’t give you the taste you’re looking for.